-ESSAYS: Your essays (two to three per quarter) will be evaluated with a numeric grade (worth 100 points).
+ESSAYS: Your essays will be evaluated with a numeric grade (worth 100 points).
 If outside sources are used, a photocopy or printout of your source(s) must be attached to each essay unless the essay you've used is from our class text.
 Most papers will be graded holistically (without a rubric).
 For assignments that will be graded with a rubric, I will share the rubric with you in advance; the rubric may vary from assignment to assignment.
 Late essays will be marked off one letter grade (10 points) per day late, including weekend days.